Joseph Parry: Death

 About two weeks before his death, Parry became suddenly ill.
 The medical condition was serious enough to warrant surgery.
 An operation was performed and a full recovery was expected.
 Some days after the surgery, it was necessary to perform a second operation due to complications.
 Parry developed a high fever from blood poisoning a few days after the second surgery.
 There was a slight rally, but Parry continued to have relapses and grew steadily weaker.
 Parry, who had planned a tour of Australia and the US for 1904, lay in his sick bed when The Maid of Cefn Ydfa was signed for performances by three opera companies; he was never able to be told of the good news.
 Parry died at his Penarth home on 17 February 1903.
 His last composition was written during his final illness-a tribute to his wife, Jane, entitled Dear Wife.

 At least 7,000 people from all parts of the country gathered in Penarth for the funeral of Joseph Parry.
 They lined the route from Parry's home to Christ Church, where the family worshipped and to the churchyard at St Augustine's.
-His family and friends were joined by officials from the city of Cardiff, faculty and students from Cardiff University, representatives from the National Eisteddfod and many members of various choirs throughout Wales.
+His family and friends were joined by officials from the city of Cardiff, faculty and students from the University College of South Wales and Monmouthshire, representatives from the National Eisteddfod and many members of various choirs throughout Wales.
 Ministers of various denominations were also part of those gathered to pay respects to Parry.
 He was buried on the north side of St Augustine's Churchyard, Penarth.
 Parry's monument is a marble column topped by a lyre with seven strings, with the strings representing the members of Parry's family.
 Two of the seven strings of the lyre are broken to represent the deaths of his two sons, who died before Parry.
 (Note: Until the opening of Penarth Cemetery, the churchyard was the only burial site in the town; Christ Church, where Parry was a member, was razed in 1989.)

 Shortly after his death, a national fund was established in Parry's name.
 This was meant to provide support for his widow, Jane, through an annual annuity; any funds remaining after Jane's death were to be used to provide a national music scholarship named for Parry.
 (Note: Jane Parry died at Penarth on 25 September 1918.)